pebal/sgcl/README.md

 - **Simplicity and Familiarity**

-    Utilizes an intuitive API, making the transition for developers accustomed to shared_ptr seamless and straightforward.
+    Utilizes an intuitive API, making the transition for developers accustomed to `shared_ptr` seamless and straightforward.

 - **Reduced Memory Overhead**

-    Optimized to consume less memory than shared_ptr, facilitating more efficient resource usage in your applications.
+    Optimized to consume less memory than `shared_ptr`, facilitating more efficient resource usage in your applications.

 - **Performance Optimized**

-    Benchmarks demonstrate that SGCL outperforms shared_ptr in various scenarios, ensuring faster execution times for your projects.
+    Benchmarks demonstrate that SGCL outperforms `shared_ptr` in various scenarios, ensuring faster execution times for your projects.

 - **Pauseless Garbage Collection**